How to certify as a B Corp?

 Showcase your commitment by publishing your company profile in the B Corp Directory, making your verified impact visible to the public.

-Verifying your social and environmental performance through the B Impact Assessment
+Verifying your social and environmental performance through B Impact

-The B Impact Assessment (BIA) is a free and confidential online tool that measures your company’s social and environmental impact.
-It covers approximately 200 questions, examining your company’s impact on areas such as governance, workers, community, environment, and customers, helping businesses identify strength and areas for improvement.
+B Impact is an online tool that helps to measure, manage and improve your company’s social and environmental impact performance.
+It examines your company’s impact on areas such as governance, workers, community, environment, and customers, helping businesses identify strength and areas for improvement.

 Watch our B Corp webinars